intel/terraform-intel-gcp-gke/examples/simple_regional/README.md

 - ip_range_services: replace "k8s-services" with the secondary ip range you want to use for your services
 - network: currently set to default but you can replace it to the VPC network you want to host the cluster in
 - subnetwork: currently set to default but you can replace it to the subnetwork you want to host the cluster in
-- region: replace "us-east1" with the region you want to host the cluster in
+- region: replace "us-central1" with the region you want to host the cluster in
+- node_locations: update the availability zones for your node locations in your GKE cluster based on the region and availability zones of your environment
 - computer_engine_service_account: replace the service account with your service account to associate to the nodes in the cluster